Execution of Saddam Hussein: Mobile phone video

-While officially released footage of the event stopped short of showing the actual execution, an amateur video shot using a mobile phone from a staircase leading up to the gallows surfaced; it contained low-quality footage of the entire hanging.
-The amateur footage, unlike the official footage, included sound; witnesses could be heard taunting Saddam at the gallows.
+Official video of the event stopped short of showing the moment of hanging; but there surfaced a low-quality, amateur video shot on a mobile phone from a staircase leading to the gallows surfaced and showing the entire hanging.
+The amateur video, unlike the official video, included the sound of witnesses taunting Saddam at the gallows, to which the former president replied "goddamn you."

-On 3 January 2007, the Iraqi government arrested the guard who they believed made the mobile phone video.
-However, it was too late to prevent it from spreading across the Internet.
-Iraqi National Security Advisor, Mowaffak al-Rubaie, later held a press conference where he announced that three arrests had been made in connection with the investigation into the video recording and leak.
+On 3 January 2007, the Iraqi government arrested the guard who they believed made the mobile-phone video, which had spread across the Internet.
+Mowaffak al-Rubaie later held a press conference, where he announced that three arrests had been made in connection with the investigation into the video recording and leak.

 Reaction

 Reactions to the execution were varied.
-Criticism came both from Saddam's supporters, who believed it was unjust, and non-supporters, who either wanted additional judgement regarding other crimes besides those he was convicted for (including allegedly worse crimes) and those who approved of his conviction but not of capital punishment.
+Criticism came both from Saddam's supporters, who believed it was unjust, and non-supporters, who either wanted additional judgement regarding other crimes besides those he was convicted for and those who approved of his conviction but not of capital punishment.
 Some supporters considered him a martyr.

+Copycat hangings

+There were reports of copycat deaths influenced by the media coverage.
+Sergio Pelico, a 10-year-old boy in Webster, Texas, United States, hanged himself in his bedroom.
+His mother stated that the boy had previously watched a news report about Saddam's execution and decided to hang himself as a form of experimentation.
+In Multan, Pakistan, a 9-year-old boy also died apparently copying the televised execution; his 10-year-old sister assisted with the hanging.
+A 15-year-old girl from Kolkata, India, was reported to have hanged herself after becoming extremely depressed by watching the execution.
+Copycat hangings were blamed for the deaths of seven people worldwide.